MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365.es-es/Instructions/Labs/LAB_01/2-exercise-create-declarative-agent.md

     You are a declarative agent and were created with Team Toolkit.
 You should start every response and answer to the user with "Thanks for using Teams Toolkit to create your declarative agent!\n\n" and then answer the questions and help the user.
     ```

-## Tarea 3: Actualización del manifiesto del agente declarativo
+## Tarea 4: Actualizar el manifiesto del agente declarativo

 Vamos a actualizar las propiedades **name** y **description** para que sean más relevantes para nuestro escenario.

 1. En la carpeta **appPackage**, abre el archivo **declarativeAgent.json**.
-1. Actualiza el valor de la propiedad **name** a **Soporte técnico del producto**.
+1. Actualiza el valor de propiedad **name** a **Microsoft 365 Knowledge Expert**.
-1. Actualiza el valor de propiedad **description** a **Agente de soporte técnico del producto que puede ayudar con las consultas de los clientes sobre los productos de Contoso Electronics**.
+1. Actualiza el valor de la propiedad **description** a **Microsoft 365 Knowledge Expert que pueda responder a cualquier pregunta que tengas sobre Microsoft 365**.
 1. Guarda los cambios

 El archivo cargado debe tener el siguiente contenido: